Richard Rodgers: Legacy

-Of all the writers whose songs are considered and examined in this book, those of Rodgers show the highest degree of consistent excellence, inventiveness, and sophistication ...
-[A]fter spending weeks playing his songs, I am more than impressed and respectful: I am astonished.
+Of all the writers whose songs are considered and examined in this book, those of Rodgers show the highest degree of consistent excellence, inventiveness, and sophistication ... after spending weeks playing his songs, I am more than impressed and respectful: I am astonished.

+In 2003, PS 166 on Manhattan's Upper West Side was renamed The Richard Rodgers School of The Arts and Technology.

 Rodgers is a member of the American Theater Hall of Fame.

 Along with the Academy of Arts and Letters, Rodgers also started and endowed an award for non-established musical theater composers to produce new productions either by way of full productions or staged readings.
 It is the only award for which the Academy of Arts and Letters accepts applications and is presented every year.
 Below are the previous winners of the award: